syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 ## Enabling the toolbar option and custom emojis.

-You can add the `EmojiPicker` tool to the toolbar of the Rich Text Editor by utilizing the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.
+You can add the `EmojiPicker` tool to the toolbar of the RichTextEditor by utilizing the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.

-The [emojiPickerSettings](../api/rich-text-editor/emojiPickerSettings/) property enables simple customization of the default emojis in the Rich Text Editor.
+The [emojiPickerSettings](../api/rich-text-editor/emojiPickerSettings/) property enables simple customization of the default emojis in the RichTextEditor.

 ```ts